fasiha/ebisu/README.md

 - what’s the recall probability of a given fact right now?, and
 - how do I update my estimate of that recall probability given quiz results?

+### Mean and variance of the recall probability right now

 Let’s see how to get the recall probability right now.
 Recall that we start out with a prior on \\(π_t ∼ Beta(α, β)\\), that is, we believe the recall probability on a quiz conducted \\(t\\) days after the last review for a given fact is \\(Beta(α, β)\\)-distributed.
 This prior is parameterized by three positive real numbers: \\([α, β, t]\\).
 Let \\(δ = t_{now} / t\\), where \\(t_{now}\\) is the time currently elapsed since the last review.
 The expected recall probability right now is
 \begin{align}
 E[π_t^δ] \\&= \int_0^1 P(π_t^δ) · π \\, dπ \\\\